dgillead/vwc-learning-git-github/README.md

 ---

-To learn more about vetswhocode check out the website at: (https://www.http://vetswhocode.io/)
+(https://vetswhocode.io "Click here") to learn more about Vets Who Code.